Everything You Need To Know About Solar Panel Disposal

 Silicon-based Module Recycling

 Step 1: The solar panel recycling process for crystalline silicon products starts with taking apart the actual product to separate aluminum and glass.
-About 95% of glass can be reused, and 100% of metal can be reused for new frames.
+About 95% of glass can be reused.
+100% of metal can also be reused for new frames.

 Step 2: One way to loosen the binding between the cell elements is to heat them up to 500°C (932°F).
 During this process, the heat evaporates the encapsulating plastic, releasing the silicon cells.
 Other companies are researching much more energy-efficient technologies that achieve the same thing but also reduce the cost of recycling operations.